hybrid-publishing-lab/hybrid-publishing-research/README.md

 This is an experimental publishing format developed by the hybrid publishing consortium.
 Please keep in mind that this is work in progress and that we are continuously adding new features.
 Check our roadmap and our github issue tracker.
 If you reuse this code, then please commit and file a pull request so we can all benefit from your development.

-For further information on our efforts to create open source software for public infrastructures in publishing see the consortium website [consortium.io](http://www.consortium.io/about).
+For further information on our efforts to create open source software for public infrastructures within publishing, visit the consortium website [consortium.io](http://www.consortium.io/about).

 Features
 --------